tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Cocos2d SDK/接口文档_intl.md

 |SetAccompanyFileCurrentPlayedTimeByMs 				|Sets the playback progress |

 ### Start playing back the accompaniment
 This API is used to start playing back the accompaniment.
-Four formats are supported: m4a, AAC, wav, and mp3.
+Three formats are supported: m4a, wav, and mp3.
 This API is used to reset the volume.

 #### Function prototype
 ```